gbogard/scalajs-idb/docs/README.md

 and [Scala.js](https://www.scala-js.org/), with optional integration with [Cats Effect](https://typelevel.org/cats-effect/).

+This library aims at being less imperative than the original IndexedDB API: transactions and database schemas in scalajs-idb are managed declaratively through simple data structures.

 scalajs-idb provides a functional way to construct programs that rely on IndexedDB.
 Its transaction system lets you write IndexedDB programs as pure descriptions and interpret them using the "effect" of your choice, similarly to what [Doobie](https://tpolecat.github.io/doobie/) does with JDBC programs.

+The schema system lets you manage object stores and indices without ever managing versions manually.

+**This is still an early-stage project: some features of IndexedDB are still not supported and breaking changes will be regularly introduced.**

 ## Installation